-For those who like heights whilst keeping their feet on the ground, the locality offers an abundance of challenging climbs both on gritstone crags, limestone pillars and rock faces.
-Within ten miles is the mecca of British gritstone rock climbing with climbing routes of all difficulties at Stanage and Curbar Edges.
+For those who like heights whilst keeping their feet on the ground, the locality offers an abundance of challenging climbs both on gritstone crags, limestone pillars, and rock faces.
+Within ten miles is the pinnacle of British gritstone rock climbing with climbing routes of all difficulties at Stanage and Curbar Edges.
 A similar distance west lies the atmospheric Roaches rising as sentries in the landscape.

 Although a little farther afield, but still within the Peak District, there are a number of sailing facilities on lakes and reservoirs such as at Carsington Water, (see www.carsingtonwater.com).